 [IV] Flanders Arts Institute itself is an example here: an international conference organised as part of the Creative Europe project RESHAPE was forced to go digital.

-[V] In this article Nikol Wellens explains the different replacement income options available to freelance artists.
+[V] In this article (in Dutch) Nikol Wellens explains the different replacement income options available to freelance artists.